bet20ICL/mips-core/rtl/checklist.md

 //

-ADDIU	Add immediate unsigned (no overflow) r
+ADDIU	Add immediate unsigned (no overflow) r  t
-ADDU	Add unsigned (no overflow) r
+ADDU	Add unsigned (no overflow) r    t
-AND	Bitwise and r
+AND	Bitwise and r   t
-ANDI	Bitwise and immediate r
+ANDI	Bitwise and immediate r     t
-BEQ	Branch on equal
+BEQ	Branch on equal -
-BGEZ	Branch on greater than or equal to zero
+BGEZ	Branch on greater than or equal to zero -
-BGEZAL	Branch on non-negative (>=0) and link r
+BGEZAL	Branch on non-negative (>=0) and link r -
-BGTZ	Branch on greater than zero
+BGTZ	Branch on greater than zero -
-BLEZ	Branch on less than or equal to zero
+BLEZ	Branch on less than or equal to zero -
-BLTZ	Branch on less than zero
+BLTZ	Branch on less than zero -
-BLTZAL	Branch on less than zero and link r
+BLTZAL	Branch on less than zero and link r -
-BNE	Branch on not equal
+BNE	Branch on not equal -
-DIV	Divide
+DIV	Divide -    t
-DIVU	Divide unsigned
+DIVU	Divide unsigned -   t
-J	Jump
+J	Jump -
-JALR	Jump and link register r
+JALR	Jump and link register r -
-JAL	Jump and link r
+JAL	Jump and link r -
-JR	Jump register
+JR	Jump register -
 LB	Load byte r
 LBU	Load byte unsigned r
 LH	Load half-word r